 You approach Cairnpapple Hill from the minor road to the east of the site.
 Stone steps and a grassy (and sometimes slightly muddy) path lead from there to the summit of the hill.
-This, and the short ladder used for access to the cairn, mean that accessibility can be an issue.
+This, along with the steps up to the top of the cairn and the short ladder used for access to the interior, mean that accessibility can be an issue.

 The most striking feature today is the cairn that lies at the heart of the complex.
 This is actually a concrete reconstruction put in place after excavation.
 But the cairn this replaced was far from the earliest or the most important monument to have been constructed on Cairnpapple Hill.